 - Very reasonable exchange rates

-How much interest can you earn?: A flat 2.5% rate
+How much interest you can earn: 2.5%

 |---|---|